Teaching sustainability accounting with case studies: a reflection on opportunities, challenges and solutions

 Two critical components of team-based learning are carefully formed and managed teams (students assigned to teams by the educators) and student reflections.

-To enhance their diversity, I often assign team members, typically 5-7 students per team, based on their characteristics, such as study background and country.
+To enhance team diversity, I often assign team members, typically 5-7 students per team, based on their characteristics, such as study background and country.
 Before introducing the specific case, I organise a team-based learning activity where students read a book chapter.
 They then share their knowledge on how to discuss a case, what they should do, and what they should avoid when working in teams (see Figure 2).

 After learning from the case study, the team members reflect on their learning and consider how to apply what they have learned in workplace settings.
 They discuss the importance of sustainability accounting tools, such as environmental management accounting and material flow cost accounting, and how to promote their use in practice.
 I encourage creativity by providing large A3-sized sheets of paper and pens in different colours to facilitate team-based reflection.
 Team members discuss ideas and solutions using visual aids, keywords, and written text to illustrate their opinions.
 Finally, they present their solutions and propose transformative actions, highlighting the roles of various actors, including government, non-profit organisations, and educational institutions (see Figure 3).